 With our salad and a veggie, this was just enough for two of us to share for dinner.
 I would say this pizza might make one very large portion for one.
 But if you eat this whole thing by yourself that would be about 900 calories.
 Me, I wouldn’t eat the whole thing myself I figure this realistically could serve two people – along with some other things.
 If two portions, I figure that half would probably mean about 450 calories each.
 Not terrible at all and it was just enough to be satisfying (though we said we could eat more if there was more!)

-HOW TO COOK: Remove from freezer and remove the plastic.
-You will use the prosciutto later, just leave that out.
-Set oven to 450.
-Let it heat up for at least 20 minutes or until it lets you know it’s 450.
-While the oven is heating, they want you to let the pizza and prosciutto rest on the counter for about 20 minutes, to defrost a bit.
-When the oven is ready, put the flatbread on a baking sheet or baking tray and put it in the oven (without prosciutto!)
+Set oven to 450degrees.
+Let oven heat for at least 20 minutes or until it lets you know it reached 450.
+While the oven is heating, they want you to let the pizza and prosciutto rest out on the counter for about 20 minutes, to defrost a bit.

-Let it bake for about 12 minutes or until edges a nice golden brown color and the crust looks nice and crisp.
-In our oven, I found 12 minutes was not enough time.
+Now in our oven, I found 12 minutes was not enough time.
 I put it back for maybe another 2-4 minutes, and I think I could have still added another minute.
 If you look at the picture on the box you will see the crust is really well baked and very golden brown, which is exactly how you want it to look like, without burning of course.
-So as every oven is different you will have to judge the time.
+So as every oven is different you will have to judge the baking time.
 Keep checking it every minute or so after 12 mins.

-When it looks ready take it out of the oven and let it rest about one minute, maybe on a cutting board or rack.
-After the rest, now add the prosciutto.
+When it looks done, take it out of the oven and let it rest about one minute, maybe on a cutting board or rack.
+NOW ADD THE PROSCIUTTO.
+Artistically.
 In my package, there were 3 nice slices.
 I peeled them apart and cut it in half to make 6 pieces, which I tried to roll up a bit into rosettes.
 Put your prosciutto around the pizza in about 6 bundles.
-It will melt a little bit into the warm pizza.
-Using a long knife, you can cut the flatbread up in half or quarters to Serve.
+The fat will melt a little bit into the warm pizza.
+Which you want.

 Optional: You could also grate on a little Parmigiano and add a drizzle of EVOO.
 I did and it made it even better.
 A sprinkle of hot pepper if you are a fan?
 Why not.
 If you have any arugula, I would add a few sprigs all over.
+I did and loved it.

+YUMMY.
 Trader Joe’s BURRATA, PROSCIUTTO and ARUGULA FLATBREAD was $5.49 (12 oz) Is it worth that?
 Absolutely.

 I would buy this again.